dwalend/ContextAIDesignExercise/README.md

 The text description talks about String attributes, but the example and UML diagram use enumerated attribute and BLUE.
 I'll put together something that can support both.

+It's not clear what to do if a product doesn't have a given feature defined.
+I TODO

 ---